Hartford Art Galleries, Museums, Supplies & More

 • Christopher Columbus Statue at 80 Harbor Dr, Middletown

-Andersonville Boy is a bronze sculpture on a pink granite foundation designed by R.C.
+Andersonville Boy is a bronze sculpture on a pink granite foundation that was designed by R.C.
 Sturgis in 1907.
-Sixteen abstract and traditional sculptures related to Abraham Lincoln’s life and times have been put along the Lincoln Financial Sculpture Walk.

-Bruno Lucchesi’s sculpture depicts President Lincoln and abolitionist Harriet Beecher Stowe meeting in Washington DC in 1862.
-The Christopher Columbus Statue was constructed in 1996 by people and groups to commemorate the victory of the human spirit over hardship.
-It was designed by Jerry T. Williams.
+The Christopher Columbus Statue was constructed in 1996 by people and groups to commemorate the victory of the human spirit over hardship and it was designed by Jerry T. Williams.

 Hartford Art Classes